suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 ```

 Only needs _ONE_ alphabet!
-No need to keep that second alphabet order.
+There is no need to keep that second alphabet order.

 ---

-# [fit] Another way to deal with "... went off the end of the alphabet"
+# [fit] Another way to deal with "... went off the end of the alphabet."

 <br/>